schlitzered/puppet-redis/README.md

 This module takes a different approach in how the config is managed.

 Redis has two types of configs options, the first one require a service restart, like changing the port.
-The other options are changeable via runtime, the the redis protocol.
+The other options are changeable via runtime, via the redis protocol.

 The "restart required" options are implemented via the file_line resource, and are executed before the redis instance starts, or will trigger are redis restart.